ncklinux/LocalPythonCMS/README.md

 ## Note

 I will keep and maintain this project as open source forever!
-[Watch it](https://github.com/ncklinux/LocalPythonCMS/subscription), :star: it and follow me on [GitHub](https://github.com/ncklinux) and [Twitter](https://twitter.com/ncklinux)
+[Watch it](https://github.com/ncklinux/LocalPythonCMS/subscription), give it a :star: and follow me on [GitHub](https://github.com/ncklinux) and [Twitter](https://twitter.com/ncklinux)

 ## Resources